-On Wednesday 24rd July 1940, a Luftwaffe plane carried out a mine-laying sortie over Belfast Lough.
+On Wednesday 24th July 1940, a Luftwaffe bomber carried out a mine-laying sortie over Belfast Lough, Co.
+Down.
 The Focke-Wulf Condor FW200 F8+BH was part of 1st Staffel Kampfgeschwader 40.
-The crew first flew from Bordeaux-Merignac to Brest-Langeveoc, Brittany.
-On Tuesday 23rd July 1940, the plane took on four 500kg LMA sea mines.

-Around 0200hrs on 24th July 1940, the Focke-Wulf Condor descended from the cloud based close to Black Head at the southern end of Islandmagee.
-On activating the release, only three of the four bombs left the racks.
+Around 0200hrs on 24th July 1940, the Focke-Wulf Condor descended from the clouds close to Black Head south of Islandmagee, Co.
+Antrim.
+On activating the release, only 3 of the 4 mines left the racks.
 Zenker opened the throttle, climbing around to attempt to drop the remaining mine.
-Again, the gunners at Grey Point Fort observed the plane at 0220hrs.
+Gunners at Grey Point Fort, Co.
+Antrim observed the plane at 0220hrs.

 Hauptmann Volkmar Zenker

 An air blockage in the fuel pipes caused the engines to fail.
 This was due to the long period of the Focke-Wulf FW200 gliding with idling engines.
 On crashing into Belfast Lough, the plane soon filled with water.
 Feldwebel Willi Andreas and Unteroffizier Rudolf Wagner failed to escape the wreckage.
 Gefreiter Lothar Hohmann grabbed the rubber dinghy and a distress signal in a tin can.
 It took almost eight hours to inflate as a compressed air bottle was not connected.
 Hohmann, Hocker, and Zenker made it to the dinghy and called out for their missing crew members.
 The bodies of the two missing men were never recovered.